HSSA Student Led Interest Groups

 - Alzheimer's and the Alzheimer's Society, Medication Management, and Caring for People with Dementia

-Health Everywhere usually meets during noon hours (12:30-1:30) 1x/week in the Health Sciences Building.
+Health Everywhere usually meets during noon hours each week.
 Exact day and location will differ each year.
-In 2009, the group is meeting in B450.
-ALL students and professionals in ALL disciplines are welcome to join Health Everwhere!
+All students and professionals in all disciplines are welcome to join Health Everwhere!

 Current contact for Health Everywhere and member responsible for communication with VP External is Bev Wudel: firstname.lastname@example.org.

-The Reproductive Action Group is composed of a group of medical students at the University of Saskatchewan who are interested in issues of reproductive health and justice.
+The Reproductive Action Group (RAG) is composed of a group of students at the University of Saskatchewan who are interested in issues of reproductive health and justice.
 Our mission is three-fold:

 - to provide information and opportunities to students wanting to learn more about complete sexual and reproductive health care and rights, including contraception and pregnancy termination,